 I am exactly where I want to be … at least, that’s what I tell my daughter.
 One of the neat side effects of being a parent is that I have a daughter that asks me a lot of questions and she will not accept “because I said so” or “that’s just the way it is” as a response.
 My daughter is going through some academic adventures on her own right now and whenever she feels uncertain about what’s coming next, I typically tell her that this is the most exciting thing about being alive – not knowing what’s about to happen.
-As those words come out of my mouth, I start to thinking about the cabin project I am working on, which is getting built in a climate that is completely foreign and unique to me.
+As those words come out of my mouth, I started to think about the cabin project I am working on, which is getting built in a climate that is completely foreign and unique to me.
 When I use this as an example to my daughter, she asks me “Aren’t you scared that you’ll make a mistake?”
 The answer back is easy – “Of course I’m worried that I’ll make a mistake, but that’s true about everything I do.
 Doing a project like this is tremendously exciting and its an adventure I wouldn’t want to miss.”

 Until I thought I was going to die when we were coming in to land.
 Seriously … I suppose the pilot thought to himself, “Let’s do a super tight bank for no apparent reason and see if we can make someone scream back in coach!”